dmitry-ivanov/laravel-console-mutex/README.md

 - `memcached`

 Default `file` strategy is fine for a small applications, which are deployed on a single server.
-If your application is more complex and for example, is deployed on a several nodes, then you probably would like to use some other mutex strategy.
+If your application is more complex and, for example, is deployed on a several nodes, then you probably would like to use some other mutex strategy.